FTFati/alx-low_level_programming/0x03-debugging/README.md

- This is a readme file of debugging task
+This is a readme file for task 3